Novi Sad: Politics

 Novi Sad is the administrative centre of the Autonomous Province of Vojvodina, and as such, home to Vojvodina's Government and Provincial Assembly.

 The city's administrative bodies include the city assembly as the representative body, as well as the mayor and city government defining the executive bodies.
 The mayor and city assembly members are chosen through direct elections.
 The city assembly has 78 seats, while the city government consists of 11 members.
 The mayor and members of the city's assembly are elected to four-year terms.
 The city government is elected by the city assembly at the proposal of the mayor.

-As of 2022, the mayor of Novi Sad is Milan Đurić of the Serbian Progressive Party.
+As of 2025, the mayor of Novi Sad is Žarko Mićin of the Serbian Progressive Party.
 While his party holds the majority of seats in the city assembly, the Socialist Party of Serbia, the Democratic Party of Serbia, as well as other parties and groups, are also represented.

-The city of Novi Sad is divided into 47 local communities within two city municipalities, Novi Sad and Petrovaradin, which are separated by the Danube river.
+The city of Novi Sad is divided into 47 local communities.